zhmur/servicenow-guides/ServiceNow style guide.md

 ## Deployments
 1. Use batch update sets whenever possible.
 Even if you have only 2 update sets for productionizing, go ahead and select one of them as a parent.
+1. Do not back out update sets unless absolutely necessary.

 ## Programming, code, style
 1. Use ES5 [Airbnb JavaScript Style Guide() {](https://github.com/airbnb/javascript/tree/es5-deprecated/es5) for all JavaScript code.